das-Abroxas/2025_Biohackathon_Documentation/src/results.md

 ## Extensions to ro-crate-rs

-- Interactive CLI mode for RO-Crate (attached and detached) exploration and traversal
+We added an interactive CLI mode for RO-Crate (attached and detached) exploration and traversal.

 ![CLI displays full loaded RO-Crate content](assets/cli_screenshot_01.png)